mkaflowski/Gemini-SRT-translator-GUI/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🧩 To Do

--  Getting description for each episode from TMDB
--  Auto detecting Movie / TV Show

 ## 🙏 Acknowledgments